Cancer risk after retinoblastoma

 - Soft tissue sarcomas can occur in the muscles of the face and scalp, or in the abdomen.

 - Melanoma, a cancer of the skin which can develop as a consequence of sun exposure.
-Those people with vision impairment should ask to be checked over regularly.
+People who have a vision impairment should ask to be checked over regularly.

 Medical advice should be sought for any unexplained lumps or pains, new skin moles or changes to an existing mole.
 Remind your GP that you have a higher risk of developing second primary tumours as you had Rb as a child.
 You can download our retinoblastoma leaflet for GPs here.

-After Rb – what patients and families can expect from their long term follow up team.
+What patients and families can expect from their long term follow up team is explained in more detail in our after retinoblastoma page.